bitcoin/bitcoin/contrib/gitian-keys/README.md

 ```

 Add your key to the list if you provided Gitian signatures for two major or
-minor releases of Bitcoin Core.
+minor releases of Syscoin Core.